 Managing the ROW contingency throughout the project development process is a key part in ensuring that the budget is not subject to significant, unexpected increases over the life of the project.
 Many of the most effective ways to manage the ROW contingency have already been discussed above.
 The single most effective strategy to manage the ROW contingency is to accurately capture ROW costs in the estimate itself.
 As discussed, this is dependent on a collaborative, multidisciplinary approach to the estimating that relies on participation and input from all parties.
-Construction informs right-of-way; right-of-way informs design; design informs construction, and so on.
+Construction informs ROW, ROW informs design, design informs construction, and so on.
 When a team of diverse subject matter experts interacts with a common goal, the right questions are asked, and the right solutions are explored.